jastew/gym/_classes/strength-and-conditioning.md

 &nbsp;

-The class is a 1 hour whole body workout using Kettlebells , Barbells , Dumbells , TRXs, Prowlers , Wall balls and your own body weight.Each class is held in a small group format to motivate and inspire you to achieve your fitness potential.
+The class is a 1 hour whole body workout using Kettlebells , Barbells , Dumbells , TRXs, Prowlers , Wall balls and your own Body Weight.
+Each class is held in a small group format to motivate and inspire you to achieve your fitness potential.
 You only have one body.
 Train like it.